goat-community/goat/_docs/quick_start.md

 There is one central configuration file for setting up GOAT<sub>beta</sub>.
 You can find this file at `your-GOAT-directory/app/config/goat_config.yaml`.
 At the moment not all configuration possibilities are in here but it is targeted to move more and more of the configuration in here.

+It is recommended not to open the files with your default editor as this may cause errors.
+Use editors such as [Visual Studio Code](https://code.visualstudio.com/) instead.

 #### 4. Prepare your data

 If you want to apply the tool to your own study area or adjust the input data, follow the descriptions in the following documentation: [Data Preparation](../data_preparation/)